 Green smoothies are a fresh, fast and easy way to make sure you are packing your day full of nutritious fruits and vegetables.
 However, if not done correctly you can have a smoothie that is lacking important nutrients or tastes just plain awful!
-Follow these tips to create the perfect green smoothie every time.
+Follow the formula below to make a perfect smoothie every time!

 The 5 Important Building Blocks of a Healthy Green Smoothie

 Leafy greens are the foundation of every green smoothie and where they get their green color.
 Every smoothie should have at least 1-2 cups of leafy greens.
 I recommend rotating your greens from week to week to make sure that you are reaping the benefits of all of the different greens.